Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/5-draw-multiple-points.md

 GLSL provides many such shorthand (and convenience) constructors to make the code shorter and more readable.
 We’ll explore these shorthands in more detail in later chapters.

-Now the question arises how to give different positions to this attribute for different points
+Now the question arises how to give input to the vertex shader.

 ## Steps to give input to the vertex shader